< Back to Previous

 Lucca primitivo, where money and silk trade have just been invented,

-are being born everyday in the common market of a Roman barony, a fiefdom qua exurban megapolis plantation Europa, “Israele stato terrorista” now scrawled on your walls with graffiti tags and posters of Vivaldi and Puccini.
+are being born every day in the common market of a Roman barony, a fiefdom qua exurban megapolis plantation Europa, “Israele stato terrorista” now scrawled on your walls with graffiti tags and posters of Vivaldi and Puccini.

 Lucca, your souvenir shops are flies, your wall is a sleeping lion, a dormant mound that children mime on.